msaaddev/open-source/readme.md

 - [COVID-19-STAT](https://github.com/msaaddev/COVID-19-STAT) - A Jamstack web app to keep you updated with coronavirus statistics.
 - [Shortify](https://github.com/msaaddev/Shortify) - A React.js frontend & Flask backend web app that uses Machine Learning to generate summary of an article.
 - [Notelify](https://github.com/msaaddev/Notelify) - A quick way to manage your notes on the Internet.
-- [AKS Trivia](https://github.com/msaaddev/aks-trivia) - A fun game website that asks you questions and you have 30 seconds to answer it.
+- [AKS Trivia](https://github.com/msaaddev/aks-trivia) - A fun game website that asks you questions, and you have 30 seconds to answer them.
 - [f-login-template](https://github.com/msaaddev/f-login-template) - A sign in with Facebook authentication template that you can use in your product.

 ## Guides

-- [Frontend Resources](https://github.com/msaaddev/frontend-resources) - A list of frontend resources from very basic to advance.
+- [Frontend Resources](https://github.com/msaaddev/frontend-resources) - A list of frontend resources from very basic to advanced.
 Feel free to add new resources!
 - [git-commands-workflows](https://github.com/msaaddev/git-commands-workflows) - All the git commands and workflows you need to know to become proficient with git.
 - [Writing npm packages](https://dev.to/msaaddev/hitchhiker-s-guide-to-writing-your-first-open-source-software-dh0) - A Hitchhiker's Guide To Writing Your First Open-source software.
 - [Open-source Project files](https://dev.to/msaaddev/files-every-open-source-project-must-have-2mmm) - A piece on all the files you should have in your open-source project.
 - [Prettier VSCode Extension](https://dev.to/msaaddev/make-your-code-look-pretty-prettier-591g) - A guide on how to set up prettier in your VSCode.
 - [csharp-runner](https://github.com/msaaddev/csharp-runner) - A step-by-step guide to run C# in your VSCode.
+- [API resources](https://rapidapi.com/developers/saad) – API resources and guides to learn all about REST, GraphQL, and Web APIs

 ## Contributions